By Theressa Malone

 18. Oh my my - Smerz

 19. Last Days Of Being A Wanker VIP - Lolina Dean Blunt did NOT make this list but Inga did.
 Good anthem for New Zealand finally going into Level 4

 20. New Mexico - Oppenheimer Analysis More sweet voice hits.
 I hope I'm not boring.
 But also when my professor would talk about the Kantian experience of beauty as collective I would always think of this song as needing to be shared with everyone on the dot

 21. Matter of Fact - John Maus ...He'll live forever

 22. What's the Use - Tirzah When I show people this song they're like "yeah it's elevated but turn it down"

 23. Sea, Sex, And Sun - Serge Gainsbourg My Jewish king, my most played artist on Spotify (one of my personality traits).
 He always knew how to make me not want to go to the beach.
 And Jane Birkin has the voice too

 24. Room Mate - Lizzy Mercier Descloux I just really like her and this song has her name repeated heaps

 Theressa Malone is the founder and editor of Milly, but also a writer who studied comparative literature and german language at UC Berkeley.
-She also edits for Headland and Pif.
+She edits for Headland and Pif.
 You can check out some of her other work here.